Optimize eBay Images This Holiday Season: eBay Photo Guide

 eBay Images: Worth a Thousand Words?

 We’ve all been there, purchasing something because it looked so good on screen.
 It happens when we can’t resist our temptation and surrender to desires, making that purchase.
-The right image always makes an impact on conversion rates.
-Knowing how to leverage this fact to your strength during ebay sale is what we will uncover here today on this photo guide.
+Taking eBay photos the right way always make an impact on conversion rates during the holiday season.
+Knowing how to leverage this fact to your strength during ebay sales is what we will uncover here today on this eBay photo guide.

 Photographs convey and create an emotional response on the part of buyers.
 And, the images are easy to pass off information when compared to reading a text.
-To use pictures to instigate a buyer in clicking the purchase button, you should remember the three pillars of eBay Images.
+To use pictures to instigate a buyer in clicking the purchase button, you should remember the three pillars of the eBay photo guide.

 The Three Pillars of eBay Images

-Call them the three most important pillars of our eBay photo guide.
-Once you cover them, you are good to go.
+Call them the three most important pillars of our eBay photo guide this holiday season.
+Once you cover these ebay photo requirements you are good to go.

 Did you know using stock photos for your products instead of taking and uploading your images reduced sales by half?
-Buyers tend to trust more on actual eBay images of the item that is to being sold.
+Buyers tend to trust more on actual eBay images and photos of the item to be sold.

-Maximum sellers on eBay happen to list their products without using more than one image.
-Again, this drastically reduces their chances of making a sale compared to sellers using two or more images for the same product.
+Number two on the list of eBay photo requirements is the number of images you upload for each product.
+Most sellers on eBay happen to list their products without using more than one image.
+Again, this drastically reduces their chances of selling compared to sellers using two or more images for the same product.
+Try taking eBay photos from the best angles for your product as eBay lets you add upto 12 images.

-Image quality helps buyers segregate a professional from an amateur seller (read: casual seller).
+Image quality helps buyers segregate a professional from an amateur seller (casual seller).
 When you are using a proper and high-quality image, it boosts buyers’ confidence about the seller while making a purchase.
 On the contrary, using low-quality images can undo all your hard work.

 Optimizing eBay Images

-Any image has to be different to make them stand out from the rest.
-The same goes for the eBay images a seller uses for product listings.
-The Holiday season eBay sale is a fast-paced shopping event where shoppers make a quick decision based on these “images.”
+Any product image has to be different to make them stand out from the rest.
+The same goes for taking eBay photos and images a seller uses for product listings.
+The holiday season eBay sale is a fast-paced shopping event where shoppers quickly decide based on these “images.”

 Keywords make a difference, while Cassini does all the hard work to show customers the relevant search result.
 Getting ranked in eBay’s search index requires a tick on many checkboxes.
 To get those ticks, you’ll have to work on,